-At Liverpool we are rightly famed for our singing (if not our results at present).
+At Liverpool we are rightly famed for our singing.
 You'll Never Walk Alone, which must be audible for miles around on match day, is a beautifully emotional song and carries in it a message of deep hope and passion.
 It contains no obscene language whatsoever, unlike other witty, unrepeatable songs that spring up every so often.

 7. Bear Hugging A Complete Stranger